 - Respect, restore and enhance water & green infrastructure systems.

 - Maximize connections to transportation assets.
 Emphasize walkability.

 - Create a clear project center and identity.

 - Create sub-districts and sub-centers based on a 5-minute walking radius.

-The Point of the Mountain State Land Authority is proactively planning for the future of the site by creating a draft plan.
-The plan will provide direction for future site use, while allowing for flexibility to respond to changing conditions.
-Planners for The Point have released three preliminary concepts for the site.
-These concepts illustrate different potential approaches to future development.
+The Point of the Mountain State Land Authority continued to proactively plan for the future of the site by creating a draft plan.
+The plan aimed to provide direction for future site use, while allowing for flexibility to respond to changing conditions.
+Planners for The Point released three preliminary concepts for the site.
+These concepts illustrated different potential approaches to future development.